Dmitri-Sintsov/django-jinja-knockout/docs/models.rst

 Models
 ======

-This module contains the functions / classes to manipluate Django models.
+This module contains the functions / classes to manipulate Django models.

 .. highlight:: python

-* ``ContentTypeLinker`` class to simplify generation of contenttypes framework object links.
 * ``get_users_with_permission()`` - return the queryset of all users who have specified permission string, including all three possible sources of such users (user permissions, group permissions and superusers).
 * Next functions allow to use parts of queryset functionality on single Django model object instances: